• Home

 Annah Makondesa

-TC Intern
+MTC Intern

 Annah Makondesa is MTC Educate A Girl Foundation’s intern based at Nhedziwa, Chimanimani.
 Annah is a focused, goal-oriented, high school student.
 Annah plays soccer through MTC Sirens, a soccer club formed by MTC to promote girls’ participation in sports.
 In her role as MTC intern, Annah works closely with the head soccer coach and supports girls to learn new soccer skills, gain confidence, encourages them to participate in any other sporting disciplines and get out of their comfort zones to try new things.
 Annah also works closely with the MTC community engagement officer to develop and implement programs that help with awareness around the issue of child marriage.
 Anna supports MTC scholars to ensure that they are provided with educational scholarships, school supplies and uniforms.